 In the first sweater I changed the sleeves and the neckband from what the pattern said.
-This time I am thinking to make it according to the pattern (although I usually somehow end up changing something…) The yarn and colours I have chosen are the same as last time (because I love the combination so much) but I will change what colour I am using where (just a bit).
+This time I am going to knit it according to the pattern (although I usually somehow end up changing something…) The yarn and colours I have chosen are the same as last time (because I love the combination so much) but I will change what colour I am using where (just a bit).

-I am also making socks for my partner, and trying to make a checkered pattern, for the first time.
+I am also making socks for my husband, and trying to make a checkered pattern, for the first time.
 I think it is going pretty well, although I had pictured to colours looking a bit different together than what they do.
 BUT he doesn’t really care about that as long as the socks are warm.
 Apparently I am just to much of a perfectionist… 🙂 The yarn is new to me.
 A combination of 80% wool and 20% nylon that I was recommended to chose for socks at the yarn store.
 At this point I am not sure how I feel about it.
 It feels like knitting with cotton, something I never enjoy.
 But I have decided to wait and see the result before I make up my mind about it.